-Filing a personal injury, wrongful death, or product liability lawsuit may be the answer to recover full compensation after a workplace accident – if a third party (someone other than your employer or a co-worker) was at fault.
+Filing a Denver personal injury lawsuit may be the correct answer to recover full compensation after a workplace accident if a third party, not counting your employer or a co-worker, was at fault.
 Under Colorado Revised Statutes §§ 13-21-401 through 13-21-406, a product liability claim may be brought against the manufacturer of a defective product that is the cause of a workplace accident or injury.

 Sections 13-21-201 through 13-21-204 cover damages for death by negligence and may apply to fatal on-the-job accidents.
-Or, general negligence claims for work injuries may be covered by various parts of §§ 13-21-101 through 13-21-124.
+Or general negligence claims for work injuries may be covered by various parts of §§ 13-21-101 through 13-21-124.
 Our Denver workplace accident lawyers understand exactly how Colorado statutes apply to different types and causes of on-the-job injuries and illnesses.
-We use this knowledge to file the right type of case and pursue the level of compensation that will actually make a difference as you work to rebuild and move on with your life.
+We use this knowledge to file the right type of case and pursue the maximum level of compensation owed to you.
+It is our goal to secure a prominent victory that allowed you to rebuild and move on with your life.

 What Types of Accidents are Covered by Workers’ Comp?

 As mentioned, most any sort of accident in the workplace should be covered by your workers’ compensation coverage.
 The purpose of workers’ compensation is to guarantee that you get medical care after an on-the-job accident.
 Even if you are entirely to blame for the accident, you can collect workers’ compensation benefits, assuming you did not intentionally cause your accident or injury.